hackforla/website-wiki/README.md

     mkdocs serve
     ```

+    Your site will now be accessible at <http://localhost:8000>.

 5. **Build the Documentation**:

+    Building the mkdocs site generates static HTML files.
+This step is typically reserved for testing custom hooks or preparing the documentation for deployment.

     ```bash
     mkdocs build
     ```

-Your site will now be accessible at <http://localhost:8000>.
+    This compiles your Markdown files into static HTML files, placing them in the `site` directory.